 Exposure and response prevention (ERP) is the treatment approach known to have the most success in treating OCD.
-ERP techniques require the sufferer to voluntarily allow themselves to be exposed to the very things and ideas of which they are afraid (e.g., ‘There is a possibility I’m with the wrong partner’).
+ERP techniques require the sufferer of the relationship obsessive compulsive disorder to voluntarily allow themselves to be exposed to the very things and ideas of which they are afraid (e.g., ‘There is a possibility I’m with the wrong partner’).

-Practising exposure exercises repeatedly over time allows sufferers the opportunity to learn how to live with their doubts and worries and how best to manage intrusive thoughts about the relationship and their significant other.
+Practicing exposure exercises repeatedly over time allows sufferers of relationship obsessive compulsive disorder the opportunity to learn how to live with their doubts and worries and how best to manage intrusive thoughts about the relationship and their significant other.

 Want to have a happier, healthier marriage?